Disaster Preparedness Tips and Tricks

 Unfortunately, that is not true of either of these things.
 As Mark Twain is famous for saying, only two things in life are certain: death and taxes.
 Since taxes aren't the subject of this article, let's move on to survival.

-While all of those things can be equally destructive, the differences are usually one of scale.
-As we have seen in the news, a large tsunami can very rapidly erase an entire city; tornadoes can do the same, or wipe out neighborhoods.
+While all of the things mentioned above can cause massive destruction, the differences are usually one of scale.
+As we have seen in the news, a large tsunami can very rapidly erase an entire city, as can volcanoes; tornadoes can do the same, or wipe out neighborhoods.
 Earthquakes can also be very destructive, but it is the extremely rare one that takes out a whole city.

 Keep in mind that cell phone service is likely to be out of commission, and in some cases, so will standard telephones.
 You may well be out of touch for days, or in the worst case, a week or more.
 This makes getting to a central point imperative, even if you must walk.